 If you have been paying attention, over the past year we have witnessed the beginnings of a Media revolution.
 We all knew in our gut that the industry had to change to stay relevant.
 During the past year, we saw the change begin to take root right before our eyes.

 - The editorial role is evolving.
 Due to the static nature of legacy distribution platforms, publishers have traditionally been responsible for defining what was ultimately consumed.
 Now consumers have direct, or near direct, access to content producers and are able to locate content more freely.
-The consumer’s limiting factor is no longer accessing content, but rather, an over abundance of content.
+The consumer’s limiting factor is no longer accessing content, but rather, an overabundance of content.
 Because of this, the editorial role has now become one of suggestion and defining relevance, as opposed to importance and a final decision.

 - The medium used to communicate is now fluid.
 Most publishers no longer target a single medium – the written word, video, or audio.
-We now live in a multi-media world where publishers embrace multiple media in order to provide the consumer with more choice.
+We now live in a multi-media world where publishers embrace multiple forms of media in order to provide the consumer with more choice.

-Each of these disruptions are fundamental to the media sector and individually each one would require significant changes to the media industry.
+Each of these disruptions is fundamental to the media sector and individually each one would require significant changes to the media industry.
 When combined, they create a perfect storm.
 The end result is an industry in flux.
-The lines between the traditional roles of producer, publisher, and distributor are being redefined and each is looking to stay relevant.
+The lines between the traditional roles of producer, publisher, and distributor are being redefined, and each is looking to stay relevant.
 The players within a multi-billion dollar industry are looking for new ways to monetize content and divide the pie.